For WMU Students

 The Fulbright US Student Program

-The Fulbright U.S. Student Program offers fellowships for graduating college seniors, graduate students, young professionals and artists from the United States to study, conduct research or to serve as an English teaching assistant abroad for one academic year.
-In addition, Critical Language Enhancement Awards are available to grantees for study of critical-need foreign languages before or concurrently with their grant period.
+The Fulbright U.S. Student Program offers fellowships for graduating college seniors, graduate students, young professionals, and artists from the United States to study, conduct research, or serve as an English teaching assistant abroad for one academic year.

 1. Study and research: offer up to one academic year of support for study and research in academic fields and the creative and performing arts.
 Applicants propose their own research and/or graduate study project and find their own host affiliation.
 Grants to study at specific universities are also available for some host countries.